Integralist/Blog-Posts/Thoughts on current web development practices.md

 To install simply run this line via your command line: `npm install jshint`.

-This means you can now use your command line to navigate to your CSS folder and lint it.
+This means you can now use your command line to navigate to your JavaScript folder and lint it.

-There are different options/ways to use the command line interface of CSS Lint, and they are as follows…
+There are different options/ways to use the command line interface of JS Hint, and they are as follows…

 ```
 jshint path path2 [options] // => run against specific scripts